What is Dragon Well Tea?

 Dragon well tea contains minerals and fluorine that aid to reduce plaque and bad breath.
 Hence the dragon tea may maintain oral hygiene.

-Longjing tea has the considerate amount of oxidants known as catechins.
+Longjing tea has a considerate amount of oxidants known as catechins.
 Combined with caffeine, it assists to boost metabolism which consequently helps to reduce weight.
 The theine, inositol, folic acid, pantothenic acid available in dragon tea can regulate the metabolism of fat.

 Anti – Cancer Properties